espadrine/localeval/readme.md

 In Node.js, always use that instead of `eval()`.
 Always.

+In the browser, do not expect it to be able to safely execute untrusted code yet.

 API:

     localeval(code :: String, sandbox :: Object) :: Object.

     localeval(code :: String, sandbox :: Object,
-              timeout :: Number, cb :: Function)
+              options :: Object, cb :: Function)

-The `code` is a string of JS code.
-The `sandbox` contains objects which are going to be accessible in the JS code.
+- `code`: string of JS code.
+- `sandbox`: object whose values will be in the global object in the sandbox.
+- `options`: object containing the following optional fields:
+  - `timeout`: number of milliseconds that the child process has to run the code, beyond which it will be killed.
+  - `uid`: user id under which the child process must be set, if any.
+  - `gid`: group id under which the child process must be set, if any.

 It returns the last evaluated piece of JS code in `code`, if no timeout is given.
 Otherwise, after at most `timeout` milliseconds, the callback gives that result as a parameter: `function(error, result) {…}`.

-Node example:
+Node.js example:

 ```javascript
 var localeval = require('localeval');